artemko-ua/Nexus/README.md

-# Nexux
+# Nexux - A Minimal Unix-Like Operating System

-Nexux is a minimal Unix-like operating system built from scratch, following the philosophy of full customization and simplicity.
-Inspired by Arch Linux, it allows users to configure everything, from the bootloader to the graphical interface.
+Nexux is a custom-built Unix-like operating system designed for flexibility, simplicity, and full customization.
+It is developed from scratch, allowing users to configure everything, from the bootloader to the graphical environment.
+Nexux is ideal for those who want to understand the fundamentals of operating systems and explore low-level programming.

 ## Features
-- **Custom bootloader** written in Assembly
+- **Custom Bootloader** – Written in Assembly for direct hardware interaction
-- **Minimal Bash-based shell** for command-line interaction
+- **Minimal Bash-Based Shell** – A lightweight command-line interface
-- **Modular and configurable architecture**
+- **Modular and Configurable Architecture** – Users can build their system as needed
+- **ISO Image Available** – Ready for testing and installation
-- **Lightweight and built from scratch**
+- **Lightweight and Built from Scratch** – No unnecessary components
-- **Designed for learning and flexibility**
+- **Designed for Learning and Experimentation**

 ## Getting Started
 ### Prerequisites